Akrokeramo: The Timeless Beauty of Greek Roof Ornaments

 The akrokerama acted as both a decorative and practical element:

-Structural Integrity: Their weight helped keep roofing tiles in place, preventing them from being displaced by strong winds.
+Structural Integrity: Their weight helped keep roofing tiles in place, preventing displacement by strong winds.

 Barrier Against Intruders: By sealing gaps, akrokerama deterred birds and snakes from nesting or entering through the roof.
 This practical benefit also gave rise to legends about the "house-protecting serpent," a revered yet unwelcome visitor in homes.